rainlanguage/specs/dotrain.md

 a namespace then _explicitly rebinding_ names as desired upon import (see below).

-Fragments in .rain files that are intended to be a base for reuse should either set sane defaults that can be optionally rebound, or bind to an error fragment (discussed below) so that the fragment cannot be built into a document without a mandatory rebind.
+Fragments in .rain files that are intended to be a base for reuse should either set sane defaults that can be optionally rebound, or bind to an elided fragment (discussed below) so that the fragment cannot be built into a document without a mandatory rebind.